 Enjoy a morning walk on the grounds for some of your first tropical birds!
 The Verandah opens as breakfast is called and watch for our first jewel-toned hummingbirds!
 After breakfast we pack our gear, and head to the airport for our short (25-minute) flight to Tobago.

 Our naturalist guide will greet you on Tobago and immediately you feel that relaxed Caribbean pace taking over.
 We enjoy a couple hours of birding en route, seeking out species at a variety of wetland habitats.

 Lunch will be at Cuffie River Nature Retreat and this afternoon has ample time to explore locally and rest up from your travels.
-We spend two nights in this birdy place, an intimate forest lodge where Tobago’s White-tailed Sabrewing, a near endemic, comes to feed alongside Ruby Topaz, quite possibly the most beautiful hummingbird in the world.
+We spend two nights in this birdy place, an intimate forest lodge where Tobago’s White-tailed Sabrewing, a near-endemic, comes to feed alongside Ruby-topaz Hummingbird, one of the most beautiful hummingbirds in the world.